 - Sugar: you can use coconut sugar or granulated sugar.
 Just keep in mind that your cakes will be slightly tanner in color when using coconut sugar.
 Still just as delicious!

 - Vegan Butter or Coconut Oil: you’ll be surprised that there actually isn’t a lot of oil/fat going into this cake!
 This cake is actually shockingly low in fat as far as cakes go.

 - Unsweetened Applesauce: this basically acts as the “egg” that you’d typically find in other vanilla cakes.
 You can also swap in ground flax seed if desired.

 - Vegan Buttermilk (made from scratch): just simply combine your favorite coconut or nut milk (or dairy free milk!) with a little apple cider vinegar.

 - Vanilla Extract: you’re going to need a lot of vanilla in here, but trust me, it’ll be worth it.
-This is the best vanilla cake recipe from scratch because of the vanilla- literally makes it taste like you’re eating a Georgetown Cupcake vanilla cupcake!
-It’s insane!
+This is the best vanilla cake recipe from scratch because of the vanilla.
+Literally makes it taste like you’re eating a Georgetown Cupcake vanilla cupcake!
+It’s amazing!

 For the vegan buttercream:

 I go over how to make the ultimate vegan buttercream in the sections below.
 Trust me, I have people that have never tried dairy free frosting in their lives, and they’re saying it’s the best frosting they’ve ever eaten.